reddymadhu007/changemanagement/readme.md

   -- address:it will display all the ethereum adress participated in that topic.

-  -- approval score : if approval score is positive then majority users have voted positively
+  -- approval score : if approval score is positive then majority users have given feedback positively

-                      if approval score is negative then majority users have vted positvely.
+                      if approval score is negative then majority users have given feedback negatively.